abdullahahmadarslan/MediQuery-LLAMA2-LANGCHAIN-RAG/README.md

 ## Features
 - **Conversational Medical Support**: Users can ask medical-related questions and receive informative, AI-generated responses.
 - **Retrieval-Augmented Generation (RAG)**: Combines language model capabilities with a retrieval-based system for accurate and context-aware answers.
+- **LangChain Integration**: Simplifies and streamlines the interaction between LLaMA 2, embeddings, and document retrieval.
 - **FastAPI Backend**: Handles chatbot interactions and serves the frontend.
 - **Clean and Responsive Interface**: HTML and CSS-based UI for a user-friendly experience.
 - **Embeddings and Vector Search**: Uses Chroma for semantic search, ensuring relevant information is retrieved efficiently.